No need to travel! We can bring our services directly to you!

 2. Demand letter and insurance claim: Your attorney will prepare and send a demand letter to the at-fault driver's insurance company.
 This letter outlines the details of the accident, your injuries, and the compensation you are seeking.

-3. Insurance company investigation and response: The insurance company will conduct its investigation, which may involve contacting you, witnesses, and reviewing medical records.
+3. Insurance company investigation and response: The insurance company will conduct its investigation, which may involve contacting you and witnesses and reviewing medical records.
 They will then respond to the demand letter, either with a settlement offer or a denial of the claim.

 4. Negotiation and settlement: If the insurance company makes an offer, your attorney will negotiate with them to reach a fair settlement.
-This process can involve back-and-forth communication, providing additional documentation, and potentially engaging in mediation.
+This process can involve back-and-forth communication, additional documentation, and potentially mediation.

 5. Settlement agreement: If a mutually agreeable settlement is reached, both parties will sign a legally binding settlement agreement.
 This agreement releases the at-fault party from further liability in exchange for the agreed-upon compensation.